tomjoht/tomjoht.github.io/_posts/2022/7/2022-07-08-wayfinding-attentiveness.md

 ## References

-Kunstler, James Howard.
-Geography of nowhere: The rise and declineof america's man-made landscape.
-Simon and Schuster, 1994.
+Kunstler, James Howard. *Geography of Nowhere: The rise and decline of America's man-made landscape.* Simon and Schuster, 1994.

-O'Connor, M. R. Wayfinding: The science and mystery of how humans navigate the world.
-St. Martin's Press, 2019.
+O'Connor, M. R. *Wayfinding: The science and mystery of how humans navigate the world.* St. Martin's Press, 2019.

-Speck, Jeff.
-Walkable city: How downtown can save America, one step at a time. macmillan, 2013.
+Speck, Jeff. *Walkable city: How downtown can save America, one step at a time*.
+Macmillan, 2013.